 After so many years of economic growth and cheap credit, folks think about spending cutbacks and say, ‘I’m earning a decent salary, I shouldn’t have to live like this,”.
 But taking control of your household spending – via effective budgeting – can improve your quality of life, not detract from it.

 Before you can save you need to know exactly how much you are spending and what you are spending money on.
-As a first step, financial advisers suggest you carry a notebook around with you and jot down everything you spend for two to four weeks.
+As a first step, financial advisers suggest you track everything you spend for two to four weeks.

-Or keep a record of your expenses in a spreadsheet like I do.
+Or keep a record of your expenses in a spreadsheet or online money management tool like I do.
 I call this approach active budgeting.
 Once you are comfortable with active budgeting, you can move onto passive budgeting – which I will cover in a later post.

 Some people who are skeptical of budgeting, say that there are not many savings to be had as they think they already lead a frugal life.